thebrandonallen/edit-author-slug/readme.txt

 * improve class check/initialization

 = 0.6 =
-* some code cleanup
+* some code cleanup.
-* more security hardening
+* more security hardening.
-* added filter to allow for the complete removal of the Author Base (http://brandonallen.org/2010/11/03/how-to-remove-the-author-base-with-edit-author-slug/)
+* added filter to allow for the complete removal of the Author Base (http://brandonallen.org/2010/11/03/how-to-remove-the-author-base-with-edit-author-slug/).
-* flush rewrite rules only when necessary instead every page load
+* flush rewrite rules only when necessary instead every page load.

 = 0.5 =
-* added 'Author Slug' column to Users > Authors & Users (Users > Users in 3.0) page (props Yonat Sharon for the jumpstart)
+* added 'Author Slug' column to Users > Authors & Users (Users > Users in 3.0) page (props Yonat Sharon for the jumpstart).
 * ended support for the WP 2.8 branch.
 Most likely still works, but I will not support it.
 * various bug fixes